-Anything more complex that this, like combination of skips and penalties, or kerns, should be handled in the input or macro package because there is no way we can predict the expected behaviour.
-In fact, the \linedir is just a convenience extra which could also have been implemented using node list parsing.
+Anything more complex that this, like combination of skips and penalties, or kerns, should handled in the input or macro package because there is no way we can predict the expect behaviour.
+In fact, the \linedir is just a convenience extra which could also have been impremented using node list parsing.